 A simple majority vote of all members present and voting shall be required to adopt all motions except resolutions of no-confidence, and amendments to this Constitution, which shall require a two-thirds vote of all members present and voting.
+A member is considered present when attending the meeting in person or by remote conferencing.
 No person shall have more than one vote.
 All votes and abstentions will be recorded.

-The Officers of the Executive Faculty shall be the Chair, First Vice-Chair, and Second Vice Chair.
-They shall chair key committees as appropriate and shall have the following duties:
+The Officers of the Executive Faculty shall be the Chair, First Vice-Chair, and Second Vice-Chair.
+They have the following duties:

 The Chair shall: (a) preside over all meetings of the Executive Faculty and the Steering Committee; (b) represent the Executive Faculty to other members of the University Community; (c) serve as an ex officio, nonvoting, member of the Council of Deans; and (d) perform any other duties requested by the Executive Faculty.

 The First Vice-Chair shall: (a) preside over meetings of the Executive Faculty and the Steering Committee in the absence of the Chair; (b) represent the Executive Faculty to other members of the University Community in the absence of the Chair; (c) chair key committees as appropriate; and (d) perform any other duties requested by the Executive Faculty or the Chair.